mstksg/inCode/copy/entries/dependent-haskell-2.md

           => m (Network i hs o)
 ~~~

 Because we need a static type signature to use it directly.
-But, we can return
+But we can return
 an `OpaqueNet`!

 ~~~haskell